 How do I care for my skin following VitaPeel?

 Roughly 2 – 3 days post a VitaPeel professional treatment the skin may peel.
 Apply Ultraceuticals barrier repair moisturisers such as Ultra Hydrating Lotion, Ultra Moisturiser Cream or Ultra Rich Moisturiser for the next 5 days following your peel.
-The ultra UV Protective Daily Moisturiser Range is essential for user throughout the duration of your treatments.
+The ultra UV Protective Daily Moisturiser Range is essential for the duration of your treatments.
 As your skin recovers from the treatment, you can recommence your normal skin care routine.
 This is usually within the next 5 days.

 How long do I have to wait before seeing an improvement in my skin?